vitamins for muscle building

 Other potassium-rich foods include apricots, prunes, apples, oranges, tomatoes, lentils, soybeans, chicken, and turkey.
 Or try an electrolyte powder.

-Do You Need a Supplement to Get These Micronutrients?
+Do You Need a Supplement to Get Your Vitamins and Minerals?

 Other Ways to Build Muscle